bcgov/dbc-cms-vis/README.md

 ## Production Environment
-Once you have finsihed developing in the QA environment and you are ready to move your visualization to Production, type *'READY FOR PROD'* as your Pull Request title.

-will be added to the production repo on github - https://github.com/bcgov/dbc-cms-vis/tree/gh-pages and your visiable at https://galleries.data.gov.bc.ca/$PACKAGE_ID-vis#
+Once you have finsihed developing in the QA environment and you are ready to move your visualization to Production, type **'READY FOR PROD'** as your PR title.
+When we merge your PR we will then know to move your visualziation to the production repo on github - https://github.com/bcgov/dbc-cms-vis/tree/gh-pages.
+Your visualization will be available here: https://galleries.data.gov.bc.ca/$PACKAGE_ID-vis#

 You can embed these visualizations in your produciton CMS Lite page.